bens4lsu/theskinny-publish/Content/blog2/john-and-kate-recap.md

 I tell you what, if a network wanted to get a reality show that featured a healthy dose of cute kid stuff punctuated by parents on each others' nerves, they should find homes with three year olds who are doing major remodeling.
 Not that I speak from experience or anything; I just think that might make for good TV.

-One more note:  Kate now sports the "reverse mullet" hairstyle, which we first observed on Dewey Coulon by <a href="http://incoherentblog.com" target="_blank">Tyler</a>.
+One more note:  Kate now sports the "reverse mullet" hairstyle, which we first observed on Dewey Coulon by Tyler.
 Business in back, party in the front.
 Ohhh yeah.

+<h3>2026 update:  That Dewey/Tyler business was probably pretty funny, but it linked to a blog that is no longer.
+Hope those boys are doing well.</h3>